Ferdilii/motorized_macro_rail_int_fix/README.md

 ![controller image](img/controller.png)

-Now this model is intended for the parts and PCB model that I went with.
-If you went with different parts, made your own PCB, or do not have a CNC machine for the acrylic cover, you can either try to modify the given design or make a custom one using whatever parts / methods work for you.
+This model is intended for the parts and PCB model that I'm using.
+If you went with different parts, made a differently-shaped PCB, or do not have a CNC machine for the acrylic cover, you can either try to modify the given design or make a custom one using whatever parts / methods work for you.

 If you want to start with an STL file, you can find one at [3d_models/stl/controller.stl](3d_models/stl/controller.stl)